 Enrolments are strong for 2024 and beyond, with many classes now reaching capacity.
 In particular, classes for Year 7 in 2024 are nearly full with limited spaces available.

-The first step is to fill out the Registration of Interest in Enrolment form.
+Apply now by completing our Registration of Interest in Enrolment Form.
 Each application includes a non-refundable $55 registration fee per child.
 Enrolments can be made for students eligible to enter studies in Preparatory to Year 7 from 2024.

 Any additional queries can be sent to firstname.lastname@example.org

 ALL SAINTS ANGLICAN SCHOOL

 All Saints Anglican School is named in honour of all the saints of Christianity.
 The School crest is white and green.
 White is the liturgical colour for All Saints Day and green represents nature and growth, reflecting the Shepparton region as an important agricultural and horticultural hub.

 All Saints Anglican School is Shepparton’s first Anglican school.
 The School is currently under construction on our 16-hectare site on Verney Road in Shepparton North, and will open for Term 1, 2024.
 The School will start as a Prep to Year 7 School and expand to cater for students from Preparatory to Year 12 by 2029.
 The school will be co-educational and low-fee.
 Our schools are inclusive and diverse communities, where students of all faiths and none are warmly welcomed.

 The Anglican Schools Commission has schools across Australia, including two nearby in Wangaratta and Cobram.
 We’re committed to investing in the Greater Shepparton community, creating local jobs during the construction phases and employing around 150 staff when the school reaches capacity.